volfegan/PixelGlitch/README.md

 ![Incomplete Merge Sorting of an sunflower by brightness](Incomplete_MergeSorting_brightness.jpg)

 #### Glitch by Incomplete Shell Sorting
 Based on [Pixel Shell Sorting](https://github.com/volfegan/PixelSorting/tree/master/PixelShellSorting).
 No difference from a normal Shell sorting.
 The glitchLevel range is [0, to...] and is used to control the size of the max gap interval of the pixel sorting (using the variable glitch) and stopping when the gap reaches the limit given.
-How this Pixek Shell sorting cuts and reassemble the image depends on the image width x height and the colour hue|brightness.
+How this Pixel Shell sorting cuts and reassemble the image depends on the image width x height and the colour hue|brightness.
 As a general rule, when the width is wider than the height we see the image is also being cut vertically and horizontally.
 For this square dimension flower, we can only see the cuts being done horizontally.

 Sorted by Hue: